 The manufacture of our products is complex and requires the integration of a number of components from several sources of supply.
 Our contract manufacturers must manufacture and assemble these complex products in commercial quantities in compliance with regulatory requirements and at an acceptable cost.
 Our hearing aids require significant expertise to manufacture, and our contract manufacturers may encounter difficulties in scaling up production of the hearing aids, including problems with quality control and assurance, component supply shortages, including any semiconductor components, increased costs, shortages of qualified personnel, the long lead time required to develop additional facilities for purposes of testing our products and/or difficulties associated with compliance with local, state, federal and foreign regulatory requirements.
 There can be no assurance that manufacturing or quality control problems will not arise in connection with the scale-up of the manufacture of our products.
 If we are unable to obtain a sufficient supply of product, maintain control over product quality and cost or otherwise adapt to challenges in managing our business, we may not have the capability to satisfy market demand, and our business and reputation in the marketplace will suffer.
-If demand for our products decreases, as it has recently as a result of the DOJ investigation and claims audits"), we may have excess inventory, which could result in inventory write-offs that may adversely affect our business, financial condition and results of operations.
-We may also encounter defects in materials and/or workmanship, which could lead to a failure to discontinue manufacturing indefinitely.
-Any of these outcomes could have a material adverse effect on our business, financial condition and results of perations.
+If demand for our products decreases, as it has recently as a result of the DOJ investigation and claims audits (see "Management's Discussion and